 Casa de Nariño, Bogotá

-Colombia’s presidential palace in downtown Bogota features predominately in the show, most notably when President César Gaviria declares a state of emergency in response to his country’s narco-terrorism woes.
-Remarkably, Netflix were granted special permission to film inside the complex.
+The Colombian presidential palace in the center of Bogotá features extensively in the show, most notably when President César Gaviria declares a state of emergency after his government’s failure to stop narco-terrorism.
+Remarkably Netflix won permission to film inside the complex.
 It is not open to tourists but you can always stand on the entrance steps to take a selfie.

 Palacio de Justicia, Bogotá